abhirambuilds/mini-projects-2025/project-4-markdown-blog/README.md

 🛡 Security Features

-Password Hashing (Werkzeug)
+Password hashing (Werkzeug)

-Session-Based Authentication
+Session-based authentication

+Role-based permissions

-Form Input Validation
+Form input validation

-Role-Based Permissions

-Secure Logout
+Secure logout

 ⚙️ How It Works

 Users register with a username, email, and password

-Posts are stored as Markdown files in /posts
+Posts are stored locally in /posts as .md files

-Markdown is converted to HTML for display
+Markdown is rendered into HTML for display

-SQLite stores user accounts & roles
+SQLite database stores user accounts & roles

-Admin users have full control over posts & accounts
+Admins have complete control over posts & accounts

-🔌 API Endpoints

-Public & User Routes

-GET / → Homepage with all posts

-GET /post/<filename> → View a post

-GET /create → Create post (login required)

-POST /create → Submit new post

-GET /search → Search posts

-Admin Routes

-GET /edit/<filename> → Edit post

-POST /edit/<filename> → Save edits

-GET /admin/users → View all users

-POST /admin/user/<id>/toggle-admin → Change role

-POST /admin/user/<id>/delete → Delete user

-Like System

-POST /like/<filename> → Like/unlike post

-GET /post/<filename>/likes → Get like count

 📜 License

-This project is open-source.
-Feel free to use, modify, and share it for learning or personal projects.
+This project is open-source — you may use, modify, and share it for learning or personal projects.